 “Simon, thank you for the article.
-I sometimes think that the (hunting) debate gets to the point where no-one is listening to anyone else anymore, so it is a waste of time to continue.
+I sometimes think that the (hunting) debate gets to the point where no one is listening to anyone else anymore, so it is a waste of time to continue.
 However, you have reminded me that we can’t just stop talking to each other if we want to face the common enemies of conservation.

 The hunting industry (i.e. consumptive use) can assist us in achieving conservation goals.
-However, this does not mean that it always does, in every situation.
+However, this does not mean it always does in every situation.
 As you point out, not all hunting is the same, and not every situation is the same, so each case must be examined on its own merits.
 For example, game farming in Southern Africa has had several conservation benefits:

 1. Habitat is maintained rather than being converted